Estadi Municipal de Reus

 The Estadi Municipal de Reus, also known as Estadi Camp Nou Municipal, is a multi-use stadium located in Reus, Catalonia, Spain.
 It is currently used for football matches and home games of the Barcelona Dragons in the European League of Football.
-It was the home stadium of CF Reus Deportiu.
+It was the previous home stadium of CF Reus Deportiu until 2020 and currently home stadium of Reus FC Reddis.

 History

 Estadi Municipal was opened in October 1977 with the name of Camp Nou, being the new home stadium of CF Reus Deportiu and replacing Calle de Gaudí.
 Aside from the football stadium, the space also contains a rugby field and a multi-sport field.

-On 26 May 2016, the Ajuntament of Reus announced an renovation to the stadium and its surroundings, including an adaptation to meet the LFP criteria.
+On 26 May 2016, the Ajuntament of Reus announced a renovation to the stadium and its surroundings, including an adaptation to meet the LFP criteria.

 In June 2018, the stadium hosted matches of the 2018 Mediterranean Games football tournament.